 Expats moving to the UAE will experience a country with modern architecture, fantastic beaches, and a subtropical climate.
-The desert landscape contrasts with 700 kilometers of coast line.
-Coral reefs, sandbanks and small islands do not only attract tourists, but they also make moving to the UAE a fascinating and exciting experience.
+The desert landscape contrasts with 700 kilometers of coastline.
+Coral reefs, sandbanks, and small islands do not only attract tourists, but they also make moving to the UAE a fascinating and exciting experience.

 Self-employed expats will soon find that outside of Dubai, it is harder for foreign companies to gain ground.
 There, at least 51% of local ownership is required for all businesses.
 Despite this attempt to place Emiratis in leadership positions, expats moving to the UAE still enjoy the benefits of a modern country with a strong economy.

 Your nationality determines the type of visa you need.
-Generally, there are two main visa categories: business visa and tourist visa.
+Generally, there are two main categories: business and tourist visa.
 A tourist visa is valid for 30 days with the option to extend it for another 30 days.
 However, tourist visa do not include a permission to work and are therefore not suitable for expats moving to the UAE.

-However, not everyone needs a tourist visa to visit the UAE.
-Certain countries such as Italy, Germany, Greece, Finland, Australia or the USA are exempt from this rule.
+Not everyone needs a visa to visit the UAE.
+Citizens of the GCC nations of Qatar, Saudi Arabia, Oman, Bahrain, and Kuwait are exempt from this rule.
 Visitors from these countries need not apply for a visa at the embassy before their move.
 All they need to do is show their GCC country passport when entering the UAE.

 Citizens from another list of countries, including all EU member states as of March 22, 2014, are eligible for a visit visa upon arrival at all UAE airports.
 The webpage of Emirates Airlines contains specific requirements for a variety of nationalities.